 At Hadrian, we pride ourselves on developing a set of skills within our learning.
 We build upon these skills from starting our learning journey right up to year 6.
 Each year group has a Basic Skills Road Map to show how the basic skills help children to progress throughout their time at Hadrian.
 Each year group has 6 progression points that children will pass on their road to success.

 See below the Maths Curriculum Progression Road Map - use the link under the image to open the document.

-If your child is in need of support to complete their task, homework club is available on a Monday and Thursday after school and also a Friday lunchtime.
+If your child is in need of support to complete their task, homework club is available on a Monday after school.